chadathid/hid-gatsby-starter-netlify-cms/src/pages/index.md

         are represented on this site, but they use our Figma design files to access and utilize the actual components.
 Specifics on this can be found on the "Getting Started" page of this website.
-    - title: "Design System and Pattern Library: For Developers/Engineers"
+    - title: "Pattern Library and CSS: For Engineers"
       text: >
         Most scrum teams across HID and the various BAs (Business Areas) work hand in hand with a Product Designer, but that's not always the case.